purescript/spago/README.md

 ### Migrate from `spago.dhall` to `spago.yaml`

-You'll need to use [spago-legacy] for this:
+You'll need to use [spago-legacy] for this.

 ```bash
 # Install spago-legacy